 Respite care provides short-term, or temporary, care for seniors.
-It can be for a few hours, overnight or a couple of weeks – all depending on your circumstances.
+It can be for a few hours, a day, overnight or a couple of weeks – all depending on your circumstances.

-If you’re interested in accessing respite care with us here at Anglicare, we can ensure a happy, safe and caring community with high quality care.
-Every effort is made to make sure we meet the usual routines of the person in our care.
+If you’re interested in accessing respite care with us, we can ensure a happy, safe and caring community with high quality care.
+Every effort is made to make sure we keep the usual routines of the person in our care.

 What type of respite care services are available?

 Depending on your circumstances, there are a few types of respite services.

 A care worker comes to your home or may take you on an outing for a few hours so your carer can have a break or go out.

 Anglicare has a number of day centres as well as social groups that meet in some local Anglican churches.
 Our day centres provide a place where you can socialise and join in a range of activities such as arts and crafts, outdoor games, outings to interesting locations and events, bingo, board games and film screenings.
 Whatever your interests and abilities (including those with memory loss and living with dementia), we will cater to you.
 Transport can be arranged and meals are provided.